• Skip to main content

 Why This Recipe Works

-• It’s one of the few dishes that makes it to our Thanksgiving table every single year.
+I’ve been making this recipe for years, and it’s one of the few casseroles that appears on our Thanksgiving table every single year.

 Recipe Ingredients